WarnerMedia/all-things-open-22/slides/slides.md

 <v-click>

-Engine - A collection of rules leading to an overall result. e.g.
+Engine - A collection of rules leading to an overall evaluation result. e.g.

 ```kotlin
 user_logged_in == true && user_is_student == true